Cincinnati has several locations around the city that honor previous Presidents.

 Park Rangers offer guided tours every 30 minutes and share more about his early history.

-(You will need to check the website for operating hours and tours)
+You’ll want to check the National Park website for operating hours and tours.

-The National Park Service park grounds are open to the general public daily from 9:00AM until 5:00 PM.
+The National Park Service park grounds are open to the general public daily from sunrise to sunset 365 days a year.

 950 Eden Park Dr, Cincinnati, OH

-You can access the Presidential Grove from a few directions.
-There is staircase across the street from the Krohn Conservatory leading to the grove.
+You can access the Presidential Grove from a few different directions.
+One of the easier paths to find is the staircase across the street from the Krohn Conservatory leading to the grove.

 The Presidential Grove is featured in a self-guided walking tour of Cincinnati, Ohio under the Cincinnati – Eden Park section within the mobile app “GPSmyCity.”